edmontongo/edmontongo.org/README.md

 CircleCI automatically deploys the website when changes are merged to master.
 It takes about 20 seconds to deploy.

-* [origin.edmontongo.org](http://origin.edmontongo.org/) is a website endpoint on Amazon S3.
+* [edmontongo.org.s3-website-us-east-1.amazonaws.com](http://edmontongo.org.s3-website-us-east-1.amazonaws.com/) is a website endpoint on Amazon S3.
-* [edmontongo.org](https://edmontongo.org/) is edge-cached on Amazon CloudFront and secured with SNI.
-It doesn't update immediately.
+* [edmontongo.org](https://edmontongo.org/) is cached on CloudFlare with Flexible SSL enabled.

 ### License